3mdeb/verified-boot/verified_boot_app_spec.md

 ## 2. Application Design Overview

-On first launch (i.e., when no Platform Key (`PK`) is enrolled and Secure Boot is not yet user-controlled), the application bypasses the main menu and immediately begins the scanning and discovery process.
+On first launch (i.e., when no Platform Key (`PK`) is enrolled and), the application checks if Secure Boot is enabled (i.e., when Platform Key (`PK`) is enrolled), if yes, it attempts to transition to `AuditMode`.
+Not enrolled `PK` is the prerequisite to modify Secure Boot variables and establish user-controlled trust relationships with the firmware.
+Then the application begins the scanning and discovery process.
 It performs key discovery, bootloader verification, and presents the user with a sequence of trust decisions.

-Only after the Secure Boot environment is provisioned and a Platform Key is set does the application default to the interactive menu interface on subsequent invocations.
-This ensures a streamlined initial experience focused on system provisioning, while providing full transparency and control afterward.

 The Verified Boot Provisioning Wizard is a standalone UEFI application executed either from a system firmware image or from an EFI System